 - Receives (directly or indirectly) any distributions from a foreign trust, or

 I hope you have found this summary helpful.
 Again, it’s meant only as a review of the basics.
-If you are in need of an international tax expert, please contact us on the right for a referral.
+If you are in need of an international tax expert, please contact us here for more assistance.